We work out what you can afford to pay towards your care based on the information you give us.

 What happens after you appeal

-As part of our investigation, we may need to contact you or somebody outside our team for more information, for example your social worker or your GP.
+As part of our investigation, we may need to contact you, or another person such as your social worker or GP, for more information.

-Once our investigation is complete, we will write to you either by email or post.
-We will let you know the outcome of our investigation, conclusion and the outcome of your appeal.
+Once our investigation is complete, we will write to you.
+We will let you know about our investigation, conclusion and the outcome of your appeal.

 You can ask for a review of the appeal decision.